-In addition, the following guidelines apply to a designated visitor:
+In addition, the following guidelines remain for all visitors:

-Visitation remains prohibited for patients of our Mental Health Inpatient Unit, Intensive Care Unit and for COVID-positive patients, at this time, with the exception of extenuating or special circumstances.
 Restricted entrances to the hospital facility remain in place.
 Visitors to the inpatient units should enter via Entrance 3.
 Emergency Department visitors should enter via Entrance 1.
-Visitors and support partners for outpatient and surgical services patients would use Entrances 2, 3 or 4, depending on the procedure location.
-Pre-service instructions identifying the proper entrance will be given to the patient and designated visitor prior to their visit.
-There are times when our patients may require more than one visitor, and those special circumstances are outlined in the policy.
+Visitors for outpatient and surgical services patients would use Entrances 2, 3 or 4, depending on the procedure location.

 Limited Hospital Entrances